 Here are measurements of performance of the first level of security of Inner.DualModeMS.
 An implementation of this mode does not have been submitted explicitly.
 However, since the Inner mode is a re-parametrization of GeMSS, we can easily transform the submitted GeMSS128 implementation to obtain the Inner mode.
 To do it, we just replace config_HFE.h by this file (only the security parameters are modified).
 For the first level of security, the measurements are the average on 1,000 keypair generation, 1,000 signatures and 1,000,000 verifications.
 In the tables, this implementation is written in red.

 As specified in the web page of GeMSS, we have a new implementation of GeMSS.
 This implementation provides naturally the three security levels of Inner.DualModeMS.
 We compare it to the previous implementation.

-Here are the theoretical and pratical sizes for keys and signatures of Inner.DualModeMS.
-We correct the theoretical size of the public key which is 1232.13 kB (and not 1139.06 kB) for the category of security 1.
-As for the performance measurements, we compare the pratical size used by the NIST submission (written in red) to this of our new implementation.
+Here are the theoretical and practical sizes for keys and signatures of Inner.DualModeMS.
+We correct the theoretical size of the public-key which is 1232.13 KB (and not 1139.06 KB) for the category of security 1.
+As for the performance measurements, we compare the practical size used by the NIST submission (written in red) to this of our new implementation.
 For the moment, we do not improve the sizes.

 Performance of the fastest implementations of DualModeMS